 Cost Of Illicit And Legal Drugs Sold On The Street

-The average street prices for illegal drugs in the United States and prescription medications resold on the street will vary by a number of factors, including the measurement drugs are sold in, where they are sold, and more.
+The illicit drug market in the United States is worth hundreds of billions of dollars annually, as people purchase drugs for recreational use or to self medicate when they don’t have access to adequate medical care.
+The average street prices for illegal drugs and prescription medications resold on the street will vary by a number of factors, including the measurement drugs are sold in, where they are sold, and more.

 Cost Of Illegal Drugs